wellcometrust/grants_tagger/README.md

 ### 🔖 Tag

 Tag is the main command of the tool as it allows you to tag with a pretrained model.
-This command currently works on a CSV with "Grant ID, Reference, Grant No." as fieldnames but will soon change to accomodate a more general format and to be used in production at Wellcome for tagging.
+This command expects a csv file with grants that contain a grant_id field and some text fields which can be specified with the relevant params.
+The default values work for Wellcome grants.

 ```
 Usage: grants_tagger tag [OPTIONS] GRANTS_PATH TAGGED_GRANTS_PATH MODEL_PATH
-                         LABEL_BINARIZER_PATH
+                         LABEL_BINARIZER_PATH APPROACH

 Arguments:
   GRANTS_PATH           path to grants csv  [required]
   TAGGED_GRANTS_PATH    path to output csv  [required]
   MODEL_PATH            path to model  [required]
   LABEL_BINARIZER_PATH  label binarizer for Y  [required]
+  APPROACH              approach used to train the model  [required]

 Options:
   --threshold FLOAT         threshold upon which to assign tag  [default: 0.5]
+  --grant-id-field TEXT     field name for grant id  [default: grant_id]
+  --grant-text-fields TEXT  comma separated text fields to be used for tagging
+                            [default: title,synopsis]

+  --text-null-value TEXT    value indicating null in text fields  [default: No
+                            Data Entered]

   --help                    Show this message and exit.
 ```

 ### 🎛 Tune